jensdietrich/shadedetector/README.md

  -vv,--vulnerabilityversion <arg>           the version used in the projects generated to verify the presence of a vulnerability (default is "0.0.1")

  ```

+## Setting the Environment

+With `-env` an environment can be set to be used to build / test the TPOVs.
+If TPOV tests require a Java version different from the one used to run the tool, this can be used to set `JAVA_HOME` to point to a partiocular version of the Java Development Kit (JDK, not just JRE as TPOVs are compiled).

+## Known Issues

+In principe the tool can be run withj Java 11.
+However, we did encounter rare cases where the analysis gets stuck and eventually fails with an `OutOfMemoryError`.
+This seems to be caused by a [bug in the zip file system in Java 11](https://bugs.openjdk.org/browse/JDK-7143743).
+We recommend using Java 17 if this is a problem.

+It is also possible to added artifacts to `nz.ac.wgtn.shadedetector.Blacklist` to exclude them from the analysis.

 ## Customising / Extending